Getting started↑

 Native AQG sensors include the Filesystem Scanner, Java Tracer, and Network Analyzer.
 Developed by SandboxAQ, these sensors perform deep, comprehensive discovery, often identifying cryptographic assets that other tools might miss.

-- The Java Tracer logs cryptographic calls made by a Java Virtual Machine (JVM) and its associated Java application, generating a trace file with cryptographic data.
+- Java Tracer logs cryptographic calls made by a Java Virtual Machine (JVM) and its associated Java application, generating a trace file with cryptographic data.

-- The Network Analyzer processes static or streaming network traffic to detect Transport Layer Security (TLS) configurations and handshakes.
+- Network Analyzer processes static or streaming network traffic to detect Transport Layer Security (TLS) configurations and handshakes.
 It can be used with appliances like NetScout or cloud provider tools such as Virtual Private Cloud (VPC) Traffic Mirror.

 Third-party data sources↑